raspberrypilearning/push-button-stop-motion/worksheet.md

 Log in and boot to desktop.

-Open `LXTerminal` from the desktop or application menu.
-Enter the following command in ther terminal window:
+1. Open `LXTerminal` from the desktop or application menu.
+Enter the following command in the terminal window:

     ```bash
     raspistill -o image1.jpg
     ```

-Adjust the camera to point at yourself or an object.
+1. Adjust the camera to point at yourself or an object.
 You should see a preview appear on the screen for a few seconds, and then this should change briefly while the image is captured.
 It doesn't matter if the picture is upside-down; we'll come to that later.

-Run the command `ls` to see the files in your home directory; you should see `image1.jpg` listed.
+1. Run the command `ls` to see the files in your home directory; you should see `image1.jpg` listed.

-Click the file manager icon in the taskbar and you should see some folders and files.
+1. Click the file manager icon in the taskbar and you should see some folders and files.
 Double-click `image1.jpg` to preview it.

 ## Take a picture with Python